Space colonization: Colonialism

-Planetary protection
+Planetary protection and risk of contamination

-Robotic spacecraft to Mars are required to be sterilized, to have at most 300,000 spores on the exterior of the craft—and more thoroughly sterilized if they contact "special regions" containing water, or it could contaminate life-detection experiments or the planet itself.
+Agencies conducting interplanetary missions are guided by COSPAR's planetary protection policies, to have at most 300,000 spores on the exterior of the craft—and more thoroughly sterilized if they contact "special regions" containing water, or it could contaminate life-detection experiments or the planet itself.

 It is impossible to sterilize human missions to this level, as humans are host to typically a hundred trillion microorganisms of thousands of species of the human microbiome, and these cannot be removed while preserving the life of the human.
 Containment seems the only option, but it is a major challenge in the event of a hard landing (i.e. crash).
-There have been several planetary workshops on this issue, but with no final guidelines for a way forward yet.
+There have been several planetary workshops on this issue, but with no final guidelines yet for a way forward.
 Human explorers could also inadvertently contaminate Earth if they return to the planet while carrying extraterrestrial microorganisms.

+Challenges to overcome

+Colonization beyond the Earth involves overcoming a number of difficult challenges.

+Distance from Earth

+The outer planets are much farther from Earth than the inner planets, and would therefore be harder and more time-consuming to reach.
+In addition, return voyages may well be prohibitive considering the time and distance.
+Even communication with Earth would be slow, with delays of 4 - 24 minutes for a message to Mars, and 35 - 52 minutes to Jupiter and its moons.

+Extreme environments

+Extreme cold – due to the distance to the sun, temperatures are near absolute zero in many parts of the outer Solar System.

+Sustainable power sources

+Power – Solar power is many times less concentrated in the outer Solar System than in the inner Solar System.
+It is unclear as to whether it would be usable there, using some form of concentration mirrors, or whether nuclear power would be necessary.
+Use of geothermal systems to generate power may be practical on some of the planets and moons of the solar system.

-Physical, mental and emotional health risks to colonizers
+Physical and mental health risks to colonists

+The health of the humans who may participate in a colonization venture would be subject to increased physical, mental and emotional risks.